abdulrabbanisyed/Project1/README.md

 to predict the global temperature of our earth is the main agenda.

--Found a website that holds the ocean currents data but unable to figure out the format of that data. https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:NCEI-GOCD
+-Found a website that holds the ocean currents data, currently working on retrieving the data and preprocessing it for feature extraction. https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:NCEI-GOCD